 These resources for educators provide an overview of what student voice is, how to set up a student advisory council, and other ways to foster student voice at your school.
 We are continually adding practical tools for implementation of student voice practices and welcome your feedback.
 Please let us know if there is something missing that would help you.

-Please use the links on the right-hand side bar to learn more about student voice and how you can get involved today.
+Please use the links on the left-hand side bar to learn more about student voice and how you can get involved today or contact your student voice representatives!

 The power of listening